Context Continuity

 - Runtime Model — Agents, work items, tasks, and wakeups

-- Memory System — Working memory, episode memory, durable ledger, and search
+- Memory System — Work items, work refs, episode memory, durable ledger, and search

 - Trust Boundaries — Origin and trust classification